dcpesses/vite-react-ts-gh/README.md

   - If your want to remove it, just delete the `environment` config section of the `deploy` job in `.github/workflows/ci.yml`

 Don't forget to [setup your repo](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#publishing-from-a-branch) to deploy from your GitHub Pages branch.
 (Defaults to `gh-pages` unless `publish_branch` is specified in the `peaceiris/actions-gh-pages` config.)

+### Automated Dependency Updates

+> Runs on main branch

+[Renovate](https://www.mend.io/renovate/) creates pull requests for all types of dependency updates.

+Follow the instructions for [Installing and Onboarding](https://docs.renovatebot.com/getting-started/installing-onboarding/) the "Hosted GitHub.com App", aka [RenovateBot](https://github.com/renovatebot)

+Quick Guide:

+ - Add [Renovate App](https://github.com/marketplace/renovate) to your organization or personal account.
+ - Choose which repositories you want to scan.
+ - Each repo will receive a "Configure Renovate" PR; follow its instructions to activate or disable integration

+NOTE: Even though it's a free service, you may need to add a billing address to your GitHub account if none already exists.

 ## GitHub Pages